<< Click to Display Table of Contents >> Navigation: Analysis Modeling > Measures > Types of Measures > GD&T Measure > Position Measure |

 For an example case, we could have these three results:

-In this case, Extreme Point 2 has the largest Recommended GD&T Value so for the Position Measure output 3DCS will use its results.
-Note: 3DCS does not display what these three extreme points will be for the Position Measure.
-See Position Evaluating Points on Feature for information about how to find the exact measure directions of 3DCS.
+In this case, Extreme Point 2 has the largest Recommended GD&T Value so for the Note: 3DCS does not display what these three extreme points will be for the

 Above: At Nominal.
 The measure directions 3DCS will use are the directions of the Reference Points.
 The Measure Points are internally calculated by 3DCS to be the extreme points on a surface and the single Feature Point that is on the Surface